 Seriously, Restaurant of the year?

-I saw the choice of Metzger Bar and Butchery for Style Restaurant of the Year and was excited about the opportunity to have Liptauer and Leberwurst in a restaurant.
+I saw the choice of Metzger Bar and Butchery for Style Restaurant of the Year and was excited about the opportunity to have Austrian and German fare, Liptauer spread and Leberwurst, in a restaurant.
 I did have a bit of trepidation, as the chef had a Swedish and not German surname.

-The restaurant space itself fills out is a nicely renovated old building, where trees were being planted outside and across the street the Cedar Street Baptist Chuch of God was filling with Thursday congregants.
+The restaurant space itself fills out a nicely renovated old building, with trees were being planted outside and across the street the Cedar Street Baptist Church of God was filling with Thursday congregants.

-Also higly anticipated was the Schnitzel.
+Also highly anticipated was the Schnitzel.
 As I transported my sons between Austrian hockey arenas for youth hockey, one tasty snack item before or after a game was a Schnitzel on a bun (Schnitzelsemmel) almost equivalent to a hamburger here.
-This version seemed to just be a pork cutlet, which had not been pounded thin, which tenderizes it a bit.
-This was served with roasted poatoes, which were okay and Sauerkraut.
-I guess the Sauerkraut was just a vinegared red cabbage salad, with no natural fermentation, but lots of vinegar.
+This version seemed to just be a pork cutlet, which had not been pounded thin, and hence not quite tenderized.
+This was served with roasted potatoes, which were okay and Sauerkraut.
+I guess the Sauerkraut was just a vinegared red cabbage salad, without natural fermentation, but with lots of prepared vinegar.

 And finally the Rumkuchen with bay leaf ice cream.
 I am not sure those flavors are really complementary, although my poor tongue could barely detect any rum.
 The minicake tasted overly sweet, in the great American way, like a stale Krispy Kreme cake donut.

-So, I think Style has erred in its selection for restaurant of the year.
+So, I think Style has erred in its selection of restaurant of the year.